qinjinjia/ec500c1spring18/HW1 API/Readme.md

 # EC500_C1_HW1 API Exercise
 ## Brief Introduction :sunglasses:
-  **Note: I am new on this course, the due for me is extended to Feb 12th, 2018.**

   Hello Everyone! :trollface::trollface::trollface::trollface:

   This is the page for **EC500_C1(Spring 2018) HW1 API Exercise**